 Rosenstein isn’t alone in her decision to get wrinkle reducers as a practicing vegan.
 Dr. Sarkar, whose patient list includes a large number of vegans, says that many ultimately decide it’s a treatment they feel comfortable incorporating into their routine.

 “Since there aren't animal products in the ingredient list, they are fine with it,” she divulges.
 I've never really gotten any pushback even if the bacteria are grown in casein-containing media.”
 She added, “Many of my vegan patients say they feel OK with wrinkle reducers.”

-Dr. Todd A. Besnoff, a practicing vegan and dermatologist at the Ultimate Image Cosmetic Medical Center in Clearwater, Florida, says that his clientele also consists of many vegans.
-One of those patients is Charli White, who’s been receiving wrinkle reducer injections for the last five years.
+Dr. Todd A. Besnoff, a medical doctor at the Ultimate Image Cosmetic Medical Center in Clearwater, Florida, says that his clientele also consists of many vegans.
+One of those patients is Charli White*, who’s been receiving wrinkle reducer injections for the last five years.

 “My veganism is really important to me, so I want to make sure that whatever I eat or use are within that reel,” White says.
 “I was swayed to get wrinkle reducer injections, because the key ingredient comes from bacteria.
 They do have a secondary component which is non-vegan, but I overlook it.
 There is no right or wrong answer to this.
 It’s just about what you feel comfortable with.”